Pirate-Weather/pirateweather/docs/API.md

 The density of total atmosheric ozone at a given time in Dobson units.

 #### precipAccumulation
 **Only on `hourly` and `daily`**.
-The amount of liquid precipitation expected to fall over an hour or a day expressed in millimeters per hour or inches per hour depending on the requested `units`
+The amount of liquid precipitation expected to fall over an hour or a day expressed in centimetres or inches depending on the requested `units`.

 #### precipIntensity
 The rate in which liquid precipitation is falling.
 This value is expressed in millimeters per hour or inches per hour depending on the requested `units`.
 For `currently` and `minutely` forecast blocks, the HRRR "Precipitation Rate" variable  is used where available, otherwise averaged GEFS data is returned.
 For `hourly` and `daily` forecast blocks, GEFS is always used.
 This is done so that the `precipIntensityProbablity` variable is aligned with the intensity.